-On occasions, the Board may decide to deviate from the guidelines, in whole or in part, if there are special reasons for to do so in an individual case and a deviation is necessary to meet Volati's long-term interests, including its sustainability, or to ensure Volati's financial viability.
-As stated above, any remuneration committee's tasks shall include preparing the Board's decisions in the area of remuneration, which includes decisions to deviate from the guidelines.
+The Board may decide to occasionally derogate from the guidelines, in whole or in part, if there are special reasons for doing so in an individual case and such derogation is necessary to safeguard Volati's long-term interests, including its sustainability, or to ensure Volati's financial viability.
+As stated above, the tasks of any Remuneration Committee appointed include preparing the Board's decisions in the area of remuneration, including decisions to deviate from the guidelines.
 In its annual remuneration report, the Board shall report and explain any deviations.

-Review and changes of the guidelines has been conducted, with a description of all significant changes and an explanation of how shareholders' views have been considered.
-These guidelines have been proposed prior to the Annual General Meeting in 2020, and shareholders have not had the opportunity to comment on the guidelines over and above their normal right to make proposals before the Annual General Meeting.
+Review of the guidelines, changes and explanation of how shareholders' views have been considered

+These guidelines were adopted by the 2020 AGM, and were confirmed without amendments by the 2021 AGM, and shareholders did not have the opportunity to comment on the guidelines over and above their normal right to make proposals before the AGM.